Siphon880gh/fitness-deck/README.md

 #### Prompt B (may be repeated):
 ```
 Is this a good place to stop?
-It is if it's going to be all slight variations.
+Stop if it's going to be all slight variations.
 Otherwise, try to give as many as possible so I can ask you less often.
 Please do not have duplicates.
 Continue from the last row.
 Tell me how many exercises so far after the table.
 Please remember I do not have barbells, cable machine, and kettlebells.
 ```